device42/device42-docs/docs/auto-discovery/storage-arrays-autodiscovery/index.md

   }}
 />

-The "(Preview)" tag in the **Platform** list indicates that these arrays have not been fully tested, due to a lack of access to testing equipment, and full functionality cannot be guaranteed at this time.
-Additional versions and configurations may or may not be discovered but we cannot guarantee support at this time, but will update the list as more testing is completed.
+The "(Preview)" tag in the **Platform** list indicates that these arrays have not been fully tested due to a lack of access to testing equipment, and full functionality cannot be guaranteed at this time.
+Additional versions and configurations may or may not be discovered but we cannot guarantee support at this time.
+The list will be updated as more testing is completed.

 As of Device42 v19.01, we have support for the following platforms:
 |   |                               |                   |